Migz93/ha-local-photos/README.md

 ## Configuration
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Local Photos".
-2. Click on the integration and follow the setup process.
+2. Click on the integration and you'll be presented with a list of available albums (subdirectories) in your `/config/www/photos` directory.
+3. Select the album you want to display.
+If you want to display all photos, select "All Photos".
-3. The integration will create a `/config/www/photos` directory if it doesn't already exist.
+4. The integration will create a `/config/www/photos` directory if it doesn't already exist.
 This is where you'll store your photos.
+5. To add another album, simply add the integration again and select a different album.

 ### Adding Photos